 Note: Local synchronization is not supported in all task management systems.

 Whenever you set up a connection between two different task management systems, one of them will be a local instance, and the other one is a remote instance.

 For example, if you set up integration between Jira Cloud and Zendesk, you can initiate a connection from either side.

-If you choose to set up a connection on the Jira Cloud side, in this case, Jira Cloud will be your local or source instance, and Zendesk will be the remote or destination instance.
+If you choose to set up a connection on the Jira Cloud side, Jira Cloud becomes your local or source instance, and Zendesk the remote or destination instance.

 To sync information between two task management systems, you need to set up a connection.
-While setting up this connection, Exalate generates an invitation code.
-It works as a shared secret that helps authenticate both source and destination instances.
-Invitation code stores encrypted connection information, such as:
+When doing this, Exalate generates an invitation code.
+This works as a shared secret that helps authenticate both source and destination instances.
+Invitation codes store encrypted connection information, such as:

 - Shared secret

 - Connection type

 - Connection name